ItaiAxelrad/open-spec/docs/specifications/4_Site and Infrastructure/33_Utilities/334000 Stormwater Utilities.md

 tags: ['Site', 'Infrastructure', 'Utilities', 'Stormwater']
 ---

-1. SECTION 33 40 00
 1. STORM DRAINAGE UTILITIES
 1. BASED ON DFD MASTER SPECIFICATION DATED 09/01/2015
    1. This section has been written to cover most (but not all) situations that you will encounter.
 Depending on the requirements of your specific project, you may have to add material, delete items, or modify what is currently written.
 The Division of Facilities Development expects changes and comments from you.
    1. Modify this document to account for project specific conditions.
 1. *Note to the Designer:
-      1. If project also includes plumbing coordinate this section with:***
+      1. If project also includes plumbing coordinate this section with:**
 * ***Section 22 14 00 – Facility Storm Drainage*

  ***and clearly define party responsible for testing of the respective utility on the Drawings.*